pair-finance/identity-service-prototype/README.md

 ## Key storage
 It is a simple `key-storage` folder containing public and private keys.
-In production, services, except identity service, shouldn't have access to the private keys.
+In production, services, except identity service, shouldn't have an access to the private keys.

 ## How to run
 Navigate into each service folders and start applications by
 ```
 bundle exec puma -e production
 ```
-The loging service listens to the port 3000 and calc service listens to the port 3001.
+The login service listens to the port 3000 and calc service listens to the port 3001.

 ## Client (front end)
 The front end application imitates a client requests.